ShaneJansen/SimpleSite/README.md

 # SimpleSite #

-A basic web framework for making basic sites.
+A simple web framework for making simple sites.